puppetlabs/bolt/documentation/inventory_file_v2.md

 📖 **Related information**

-- For more information on configuration options, see [Bolt configuration options](bolt_configuration_reference.md).
+- For more information on configuration options, see [Configuring Bolt](configuring_bolt.md).